UC-Davis-molecular-computing/nuad/README.md

         - `StrandPairConstraint`: This evaluates a pair of `Strand`'s.

-        - TODO: `ComplexConstraint` with a tuple of `Strand`'s?
+        - `ComplexConstraint`: This evaluates a tuple of `Strand`'s of arbitrary size.

         - `DomainsConstraint`, `StrandsConstraint`, `DomainPairsConstraint`, `StrandPairsConstraint`: These are similar to their singular counterparts listed above.
 The difference is that some checks may be faster to do in batch or parallel than one at a time.
 For instance, RNAduplex, an executable included with ViennaRNA, can examine many pairs of sequences, and it is much faster to give it all pairs at once, than to repeatedly call RNAduplex, once for each pair.

         - `DesignConstraint`: This is rarely used in practice, but it can be used to express any constraint not captured by one of the constraints already listed.
 It takes the entire design as input.

     The "singular" constraints `DomainsConstraint`, `StrandsConstraint`, `DomainPairsConstraint`, `StrandPairsConstraint` each are given a function `evaluate`, which takes as input the relevant part of the design (e.g., a `StrandPairConstraint` takes as input two `Strand`'s) and returns a floating-point value.
+Technically it's a bit different; see [Constraints processing DNA sequences only](#constraints-processing-dna-sequences-only) below for details.

     The interpretation of the returned value is as follows: if the constraint is satisfied, it should return 0.0.
 If the constraint is violated, it returns a positive number indicating "how much" the constraint is violated.
 The pre-packaged constraints are all of the form "*compare some energy value returned by NUPACK or ViennaRNA to a fixed threshold, and return the difference*".
 For example, with a threshold of -1.6 kcal/mol, if a `Strand` has partition function energy of -2.9 kcal/mol according to NUPACK's pfunc, then the constraint will return the value 1.3 = -1.6 - (-2.9), i.e., the actual energy is 1.3 beyond the threshold.
 If the actual energy is -1.2 instead, then it will return 0.0, since it is on the "good" side of the threshold.
 (The dsd sequence design algorithm actually converts all negative values to 0.0, so one could slightly simplify and simply return the value `threshold - energy`.)

     The "plural" constraints take as input a list of "`Design` parts" (e.g., a list of pairs of `Strand`'s for a `StrandPairsConstraint`).
 However, rather than returning a list of floats, the return value is slightly more general.
 Each of these constraints "blames" individual `Domain`'s each each violation.
 They TODO finish this.

+## Constraints processing DNA sequences only
+Each constraint is specified primarily by a function called `evaluate` that takes two major types of arguments: DNA sequence(s) of the related design part(s), and optional arguments containing the part(s) themselves.
+For example, a `StrandPairConstraint`'s `evaluate` function takes as input two DNA sequences corresponding to the two `Strand` objects, as well as the two `Strand`'s themselves.

+The type of the `Strand` parameters is actually `Optional[Strand]`, so could have the value `None`, for the following reason.
+If you use dsd's automatic parallelization feature (by setting a Constraint's `threaded` field to True), then when constraints such as this are called, the `Strand`'s will not be given to the `evaluate` function, only the DNA sequences.
+This is because the [pathos](https://pypi.org/project/pathos/) library is used for parallelization, which uses the [dill](https://pypi.org/project/dill/) library to serialize objects for parallel processing.
+In practice it takes much longer to serialize the entire `Strand` object than only its DNA sequence.
+The upshot is that if you don't use parallelization, then you can write constraints that reference not only the DNA sequence of a Strand or other part of the design, but the object representing the part itself.
+However, to use parallelization, only the DNA sequence of the part will be available to evaluate the constraint.